matteoserva/GraphLLM/examples/README.md

 ### ReAct, pure xml pattern

 `python3 exec.py examples/react_xml_pure.txt "What is the cube of the sum of these three numbers: 16,5,11?"`

+### Full agent

+`python3 exec.py graphs/agent_reflexion.txt "give me a summary of the article on the home page of hacker news that is most likely related to language models."`